 Idaho State Library

 Government documents, letters and pictures relating to the governor are available in the digital archives of the Idaho State Library.
-A search for “Governor” yielded over 2,000 results – some pertaining to directly to the office of the governor but the vast majority are general government documents and reports that have little to do with the governor.

 The University of Idaho